 Ref No. Noise Measure Comments on implementation Status BOH 1/11 Review runway policy at night to ensure that the direction in which aircraft operate strikes the optimum balance between ground noise, which impacts properties close to the Airport and air noise which is experienced by those that are overflown.
 In line with the standard industry practice, Bournemouth Airport operates a policy where aircraft take off and land into the wind.
 Complete BOH 2/11 Introduce amendments to the noise abatement procedures, stipulating the linear distance travelled before aircraft turn.
 We will introduce these changes and thereafter monitor their effectiveness to seek an optimum balance.
 The reviewed Noise Preferential Routes were introduced in 2011.
 For westerly departures, the turning point is specified as 3.1 nautical miles (3.5 miles) For easterly departures, the turning point to the south is specified as 4.1 nautical miles (4.7 miles) and to the north at 5.6 nautical miles (6.5 miles).
 These procedures are prescribed by Air Traffic Control, with any known deviations being investigated and reported.
-Complete

-ВОН Amendments to the Airport's web-site to There is now a greater body of Environmental Ongoing 3/11 augment the environmental information Factsheets including extensive information on aircraft contained therein and to improve its noise.
-We review this information on a regular basis accessibility to ensure the details within them are correct and up to date with the latest information. ВОН Continue to work closely with Solent Air We continue to work closely with other local airspace ongoing 4/11 Control for greater local airspace control to operators to ensure we have the greatest control affect more fully noise abatement possible over operations associated with procedures.
+Complete вон Amendments to the Airport's web-site to There is now a greater body of Environmental Ongoing 3/11 augment the environmental information Factsheets including extensive information on aircraft contained therein and to improve its noise.
+We review this information on a regular basis accessibility to ensure the details within them are correct and up to date with the latest information. вон Continue to work closely with Solent Air We continue to work closely with other local airspace ongoing 4/11 Control for greater local airspace control to operators to ensure we have the greatest control - affect more fully noise abatement possible over operations associated with procedures.
 Bournemouth Airport. вон Production and publication of annual day These have been produced on an annual basis since Complete 5/11 time and night noise contours based on 2010.
 These have demonstrated between a 5-10% actual movements. reduction in noise contour areas year on year.
 Aircraft movements at the Airport remain flat, as such we have taken the decision to continue this in the form of 5 yearly noise contouring in line with the requirements of the END.
-This is to be reviewed should there be significant change in aircraft movements. ВОН Increased release altitude for general eviction Now in AIP Complete Increased release altitude for general aviation NOW III AIP Complete 6/11 from 1,000ft to 1,200ft and seek to amend circuiting guidelines.
+This is to be reviewed should there be significant change in aircraft movements. movements.

-вон Increasing the level of noise monitoring in These take place on request, with a number of noise Ongoing 7/11 local areas, to provide long term data that monitoring exercises undertaken at properties in the can establish trends and issues of concern. vicinity of the airport.
-These have demonstrated that the operations at the airport do not have a significant impact on the overall noise climate of the area. вон Amendments to the noise complaints This is complete, and is now the published noise Complete 8/11 procedure to reduce the response time from complaints policy 10 to 5 days and to carry out improvements to the automated telephone line. вон Support the Independent Consultative We continue to fully support the Bournemouth Airport Ongoing 9/11 Committee to add to their membership as Independent Consultative Committee, with necessary and to assist with their reporting information relating to any actions linked to our mechanisms. website, allowing freeflow of information. вон Establish regular liaison meetings with This was established following the 2011 noise action Complete 10/11 adjoining Authorities' Environmental Health plan, although was poorly attended therefore is no Officers to supplement those already held longer a formal meeting.
-We do however with Planning and Transportation officers. demonstrate full co-operation should concerns arise.
+BOH Increased release altitude for general Now in AIP Complete 6/11 aviation from 1,000ft to 1,200ft and seek to amend circuiting guidelines.
+BOH Increasing the level of noise monitoring in These take place on request, with a number of noise Ongoing 7/11 local areas, to provide long term data that monitoring exercises undertaken at properties in the can establish trends and issues of concern. vicinity of the airport.
+These have demonstrated that the operations at the airport do not have a significant impact on the overall noise climate of the area.
+BOH Amendments to the noise complaints This is complete, and is now the published noise Complete 8/11 procedure to reduce the response time from complaints policy 10 to 5 days and to carry out improvements to the automated telephone line.
+BOH Support the Independent Consultative We continue to fully support the Bournemouth Ongoing 9/11 Committee to add to their membership as Airport Independent Consultative Committee, with necessary and to assist with their reporting information relating to any actions linked to our mechanisms. website, allowing freeflow of information. вон Establish regular liaison meetings with This was established following the 2011 noise action Complete 10/11 adjoining Authorities' Environmental Health plan, although was poorly attended therefore is no